MicrosoftDocs/ATADocs/ATPDocs/security-assessment-laps.md

 ## How do I use this security assessment?

-1. Review the suggested improvement action at <https://security.microsoft.com/securescore?viewid=actions> to discover which of your domains have some (or all) compatible Windows devices that aren't protected by LAPS, or that haven't had their LAPS managed password changed in the last 60 days.
+1. Review the recommended action at <https://security.microsoft.com/securescore?viewid=actions> to discover which of your domains have some (or all) compatible Windows devices that aren't protected by LAPS, or that haven't had their LAPS managed password changed in the last 60 days.

     ![See which domains have devices unprotected by LAPS.](media/cas-isp-laps-1.png)